What will you use your Kitchen Island for?

 Lots of us dream of having a statement island in the centre of our kitchen.
 They can be long and slim that runs parallel to the work area, neat and round in a smaller space, or built on a larger scale that can house a sink and appliances.
 Whatever your preference, here at Nicholas Bridger we will be able to create an island for all of your needs, but most importantly to add that style statement to your hub of the home that you have always dreamed of.

-Below we look at some of the islands we have built in our projects and what are client’s have used them for.
+Below we look at some of the islands we have built in our projects and what our clients have used them for.

 Islands- Nicholas Bridger Style